Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 Here you can see another ES6 trick: default argument values.
 If `callback` is false, we set it to `_.noop` - a function that does nothing.
 This lets us later call `callback()` without worrying whether it was given as an argument.

-`d3.queue` lets us call multiple asynchronous functions and wait for them all to finish.
-By default, it runs all functions in parallel, but that's configurable through an argument - `d3.queue(1)` for one at a time, `2` for two, etc. In our case, without an argument, it runs all tasks in parallel.

-We define 5 tasks to run with `.defer` then wait for them to finish with `.await`.
-The tasks themselves are D3's data loading functions that fire an Ajax request to the specified URL, parse the data into a JavaScript dictionary, and use the given row parsing function to polish the result.
+In version 5, D3 updated its data loading methods to use promises instead of callbacks.
+You can load a single file using `d3.csv("filename").then(data => ....`.
+The promise resolves with your data, or throws an error.

-For instance, `.defer(d3.csv, 'data/county-median-incomes.csv', cleanIncomes)` uses `d3.csv` to make an Ajax request to `data/county-median-incomes.csv`, parses the CSV file into an array of JavaScript dictionaries, and uses `cleanIncomes` to further parse each row the way we specified earlier.
+Each `d3.csv` call makes a fetch request, parses the fetched CSV file into an array of JavaScript dictionaries, and passes each row through the provided cleanup function.
+We pass all median incomes through `cleanIncomes`, salaries through `cleanSalary` and so on.

+To load multiple files like, we use `Promise.all` and give it a list of unresolved promises.
+When they're resolved, our `.then` gets a list of results.

+We destructure the array into our respective datasets and carry on tying them together.

 D3 supports formats like `json`, `csv`, `tsv`, `text`, and `xml` out of the box.
 You can make it work with custom data sources through the underlying `request` API.